Sawo-Community/100-DFR-Habitate/README.md

 ### Getting Started

-To get started with the contribution in the Habitate repository, simply fork it into your local GitHub account.
+To get started with the contribution in the Habitat repository, simply fork it into your local GitHub account.
 Make the changes in the forked repository.
 In this case, the change will be related to the feature that you will be putting in.
 You can also clone the repository first, and then fork and push it along with the changes.
 This will also raise a PR.

 ### Submission Guide

-To make a submission for the brand Habitate in 100 Days of Feature Request, as a first step, fork the repository by clicking the fork button at the right hand corner.
+To make a submission for the brand Habitat in 100 Days of Feature Request, as a first step, fork the repository by clicking the fork button at the right hand corner.
 In the forked repository, you will be able to make changes and upload your code regarding the feature that you will be making and contributing.

 In the forked repository, create a folder and in that folder, add all the required codes and documents needed for the feature.
 The folder name should contain your name and the name of the feature which you have built.
 After naming the folder and later on adding and uploading the contents inside the folder, you will be ready to raise a pull request.